Ritusharma25/Schedular/README.md

 # Schedular
- This is a schedular which fetched information from the link and saves into the database on the daily basis
+ This is a schedular which fetchs information from the link and saves into the database on the daily basis